-This means that, just as they did in childhood, in a relationship they put their needs on the last place, their top priority is to satisfy the needs of the partner.
-They can even attempt to manipulate (consciously or unconsciously) their partner to keep the relationship working and to avoid the pain of separation.
+This means that, just as they did in childhood, in a relationship they put their needs on the last place, their top priority is to satisfy the needs of other people.
+They can even attempt to manipulate (consciously or unconsciously) their partner to keep the relationship going and to avoid the pain of separation.

 Anxious attachment style can bring a few pitfalls into the couple’s relationship.
 The ones I encountered in my experience are detailed below:

 People who have this style of attachment are fully involved in the couple’s relationship and take on their shoulders the responsibility of creating and maintaining the relationship “alive”.

 On the one hand, taking this responsibility is exhausting because building a couple relationship is work done by two people, not one.
 This type of work alone done in the couple’s relationship is an overload of the resources that are invested in the relationship.

 On the other hand, when one of the partners gives much in the relationship, the other person no longer has the opportunity to offer back.
 This situation can create tension between the two and frustration for the one who offers too much, because he feels that he does not receive the affection he needs.
 And that can fuel many of the couple’s conflicts.